Constitution of Student Government Association

 7. to interact positively with the Student Government Associations of other colleges and universities.

-2. The authority of the Student Government Association and its Constitution are derived from the following sources: President and Board of Trustees of the College, from the College's collective bargaining agreement, and from the student bodyThe authority shall be exercised in ways consistent with the SGA Constitution, the College's policies and procedures, the Student Code of Conduct, and public law.
-The SGA Constitution is not intended to conflict with the College's mission, or with its official, duly adopted policies or procedures (which supersede any language of the SGA Constitution with which they are shown to conflict).
+2. The authority of the Student Government Association and its Constitution are derived from the following source: President and Board of Trustees of the College and from the student bodyThe authority shall be exercised in ways consistent with the SGA Constitution, the College’s policies and procedures, the Student Code of Conduct, and public law.
+The SGA Constitution is not intended to conflict with the College’s mission, or with its official, duly adopted policies or procedures (which supersede any language of the SGA Constitution with which they are shown to conflict).

 3. The Student Government Association shall have sole authority to act in the name of the student body as a whole and all students shall be subject to the rules, regulations, and policies expressed in the SGA Constitution and By-laws, or passed by the SGA in accordance with the SGA Constitution and By-laws.

 1. Deliberative and/or business meetings conducted by the SGA shall be called meetings of the Student Government Association GeneralAssembly.
-The SGA shall conduct regular meetings of the Student Government Association General Assembly, and regular meetings of the Executive Committee.
+The SGA shall conduct monthly meetings of the Student Government Association General Assembly and weekly meetings of the Executive Committee.

 3. The SGA shall form a Recruitment Committee to appoint student delegates and alternate delegate to all Standing Committees of the College and specially appointed ad hoc committees, as needed.

-5. The SGA shall carefully nominate a faculty/staff advisor and shall regularly consult with the faculty/staff advisor in the conduct of Student Government business.
-See Article X.
+5. The SGA shall carefully nominate an advisor and shall regularly consult with the advisor in the conduct of Student Government business.
+See Article XI.

-6. The SGA shall report regularly to the Director of Student Activities by providing the Director with copies of SGA minutes or with copies of executive summaries indicating SGA decisions and actions.
-The Director of Student Activities will work cooperatively with officers providing SGA with limited clerical/secretarial support as required.
+6. The SGA shall report weekly to the Leadership Programs Director/Coordinator of the Student Leadership and Involvement Center by providing the Director with copies of SGA minutes or with copies of executive summaries indicating SGA decisions and actions.

-7. The SGA shall have the responsibility of providing all Community College of Philadelphia off-campus sites with basic SGA information, including copies of SGA Constitution and By-laws, announcements of major SGA-sponsored events, and reports of major SGA actions.
+7. The SGA shall have the responsibility of providing all Community College of Philadelphia Regional Centers with basic SGA information, including copies of SGA Constitution and By-laws, announcements of major SGA-sponsored events, and reports of major SGA actions.

-8. At least once a semester, the SGA shall maintain correspondence with the President of the College, the Faculty Federation, and the Community College of Philadelphia Alumni Association.
+8. At least once a semester, the SGA shall maintain correspondence with the President of the College, the Vice President for Academic and Student Success and the Dean of Students.

 9. The SGA shall have the right to participate in national student organizations and to send representatives to appropriate state, regional, and national student conferences.